MSchmoecker/No-Chest-Block/README.md

 ## FAQ
-- Who needs this installed?
+- Where does this mod needs to be installed?
   - The server and every player who joins it.
     You will be disconnected if there is a version mismatch or the mod is not installed somewhere.